A researcher's top picks for endometriosis information resources [updated]

 - Activist and support groups: There are lots of community and support groups online; some women find them to be helpful information resources while others do not.
 Popular ones include EndoActive, Endometriosis Australia and Endometriosis NZ.
 These organisations all have active Facebook pages and some have private discussion groups where you can connect with other women who have endometriosis.

-- Manage Your Pain by Michael Nicholas and colleagues: This book is not specific to endometriosis but it may still be useful.
+- Manage Your Pain by Michael Nicholas and colleagues: This book is not specific to endometriosis but much of it is relevant.
 It describes what pain is, the different types of pain, and suggests things you can do to manage it.

 Image via Death to the Stock Photo